CHT2520/intro-tailwind/README.md

 - Check these work.
 - Most of this is fairly basic CSS.
 There are a couple of interesting bits
   - By making `header-wrapper` a flexbox, its child elements (the logo and navigation icons) wrap onto the same line `justify-content:space-between` distributes these elements evenly.
-  - The `cursor:pointer` is needed to make the navigation icons act like buttons when the user moves their mouse over them.
+  - The `cursor:pointer` is needed to make the navigation icons act like buttons.
+When the user moves their mouse over them a pointer icon is displayed.

 ## Styling the Main Content of the Page